 One type of non-recognition is that they simply are ignorant, in the sense that they have never heard of the Law of Attraction in general, or of the idea that emotions are important (as a guide).

-Another type of non-recognition is when they are not ignorant, but simply do not believe in the Law of Attraction philosophy, or the idea that emotions are important (as a guide).
+Another type of non-recognition is when they are not ignorant, but simply do not believe in the Law of Attraction philosophy and its principles, or the idea that emotions are important (as a guide).

 Too Little Knowledge

 A second reason could be that they may have recognized the importance of negative emotions as a guide toward living a better life (as in the first reason), but they don’t know how to practically apply it.

 One possibility here is that they have no information at all about how to proceed.
 And because of that, they cannot escape their negative emotions very easily.

 Another possibility is that they may have acquired only a part of the equation that is needed to really get going, in terms of producing results that are beneficial and positive.